SAP-samples/teched2025-DA160/exercises/ex3/README.md

 # Exercise 3 - Install Intelligent Applications (30 min)

-In this exercise, we will walk through how to install intelligent applications in SAP BDC.
+In this exercise, you will walk through how to install intelligent applications in SAP BDC.

 What is an SAP Business Data Cloud Intelligent Application?